Backsull History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
-The name is derived from when the Backsull family lived in Boxhulle, in Sussex, or in Boxwell, in Gloucester.
+The ancestors of the name Backsull date back to the Anglo-Saxon tribes of Britain.
+The name is derived from when the Backsull family lived in Boxhulle, in Sussex, or in Boxwell, in Gloucestershire.
+While most sources claim the Sussex location is the point of origin, Bardsley believes "this surname is derived from a geographical locality. 'of Boxwell,' a parish in Gloucestershire, six miles from Tetbury."

 Early Origins of the Backsull family